Spotlight Brand: Drew Estate Herrera Esteli

-This release from Drew Estate was done in tandem with the famous Willy Herrera.
+This '94' rated release from Drew Estate was done in tandem with the famous Willy Herrera.
 If you're not familiar with Herrera, here's a quick history: he was the guy blending cigars for the famous El Titan de Bronze in Miami.
 And obviously he was doing an excellent job since he showed up on Drew Estate's radar.
-Now working at Drew Estate's factory in Estelí, Herrera was given unprecedented access to all of Drew Estate's tobaccos, and has been making blend after blend.
-This happens to be the blend that made the cut.
+Now working at Drew Estate's factory in Estelí, Herrera was given unprecedented access to all of Drew Estate's tobaccos, and after numerous trial blends, Herrera Estelí Habano happened and boy are we happy it did!

-To start, Herrera Estelí is rolled in the entubado style.
-This time-honored method originated in Cuba and is the most difficult method of rolling.
-To pull off this feat, Drew Estate took a team of rollers from the Liga Privada production team and tasked them with this enormous project.
-The results are stunning.
-The lightly colored Ecuador Habano wrapper clings tightly to the Nicaraguan and Honduran fillers, making for a delicious medium to full-bodied blend that's teeming with notes of cedar, oak, and the quintessential Cuban creaminess on the finish.
+Everything about Herrera Estelí Habano is exceptional.
+Rolled entubado style, this time-honored method originated in Cuba and is the most difficult method of making cigars.
+To pull off this feat, Drew Estate took a team of rollers from the Liga Privada production team and tasked them with this painstaking project.
+The results are worth it.
+The sleek Ecuador Habano wrapper clings tightly to the Nicaraguan and Honduran long-fillers, resulting in a delicious medium to full-bodied blend that's teeming with notes of cedar, oak, and the quintessential Cuban creaminess on the finish.
 Drew Estate and Willy Herrera may have outdone themselves on this one.

 Q & A: Cigar Beetles?

 I purchased a box of cigars from my local shop and put them in my humidor.
 After a week, I noticed a few holes in my cigars and I feel I have cigar beetles.
 Help!

 4/08/13 | by JK of Loma Linda, CA